yallie/pg_global_temp_tables/README.md

 # Enter pg_global_temp_tables

-This library creates Oracle-style temporary tables in Postgres, so that Oracle queries work without any syntax changes.
+This library creates Oracle-style temporary tables in Postgres, so that Oracle queries work without any syntactic changes.
 Check it out:

 ```sql
 -- Oracle application (1)